 Poland joined the European Union in 2004 as part of the EU’s “big bang” of Eastern expansion.
 This broke the Cold War’s East-West divide and brought, according to the Polish narrative, “Central Europe back to Europe.”
-It was also a huge expansion for the EU, becoming the Union’s sixth largest member in terms of territory and bringing in 40 million new citizens.
+It was also a huge expansion for the EU, becoming the Union’s sixth largest member in terms of territory and bringing in nearly 40 million new citizens.

 Poland’s northern border is dominated by Gdansk Bay, a huge natural port.
 The city of Gdansk thrives there, moving trade from Poland’s largest river, the Vistula, to the Baltic Sea and international markets.
-Aside from the Gdansk area, the city of Szczecin, located in far northwest of Poland on the Oder River and near the German border, is Poland’s only other major seaport.
+Aside from the Gdansk area, the city of Szczecin, located in the far northwest of Poland on the Oder River and near the German border, is Poland’s only other major seaport.

 Central Poland is mostly flat and well connected by rivers.
 For many centuries, it has hosted agriculture and cities providing industry, services, and government administration.
-Perhaps most importantly, Central Poland has long served as a transport route between Western Europe and the East.
+Perhaps most importantly, Central Poland has long served as an efficient transport route between Western Europe and the East.
 The Carpathians, together with the Alps, divide Europe in two.
-Overland routes between them have naturally favored the flat passage through Poland.
+Overland routes between them have naturally favored the flat passage through Poland that features a long, navigable river.

 Poland has benefited from trade along this route.

-This favorable geography has been made tragic by the fact that Poland lies between competing civilizations.
-To one side lays Western Europe (Germany and France).
-The other side has historically been dominated by Russia.
-Every major European conflict from Napoleon to WWII has used Poland as an invasion route.
-Poland itself has been spent most of the past two centuries divided or dominated as its neighbors have sought geopolitical advantage by dominating these routes.
+However, it has also placed Poland between competing civilizations: Germany and France on one side and Russia on the other.
+Every major modern European conflict from Napoleon to WWII has used Poland as an invasion route.
+Poland spent most of the past two centuries divided or dominated as its neighbors sought geopolitical advantage by dominating these transport routes.

-Today, more than 90% of the population in Poland is ethnically Polish, speaks Polish at home, and is Roman Catholic (historically the religion most associated with the Poles).
-No single minority represents more than 1% of the population.
-Poland’s Roman Catholics are some of Europe’s most devout (in terms of regular church attendance).
-The Catholic Church hold enormous influence in Poland – as is evident in such grand-scale projects like the Temple of Divine Providence, a complex being built in part with state funds, as well as the ubiquitous reverence of Pope John Paul II as the (perhaps) most popular Polish national hero.
+Poland’s Roman Catholics attend church more regularly than any other group in Europe.
+The Catholic Church holds enormous influence in Poland – as is evident in such grand-scale projects like the Temple of Divine Providence, a complex that was built in part with state funds, as well as the ubiquitous reverence of Pope John Paul II as one of Poland’s most popular national heroes.

 A brief video from Stratfor, an American think tank on “Poland’s Geographic Challenge.”